Biclustering with Alternating K-Means: Applications

 The third data set consists of 92 samples and 1288 genes.
 There are four types of samples: 27 samples correspond to benign prostate tissues, and 13, 32, 20 samples correspond to prostate cancer tissues of three different stages, respectively.

 Again, we try to use the elbow method to select the appropriate number of biclusters $k$ for our algorithm.
-In Figure \ref{fig:prostate}, we plot the losses for $k$ from 1 to 10 when applying our algorithm with $\lambda = 0$ to the prostate cancer gene expression data set.
+In Figure \ref{fig:prostate}, we plot the losses for $k$ from 1 to 10 when applying our algorithm with $\lambda = 0$ to the prostate cancer data set.
 In this case, it is clear that our algorithm should select $k=4$ as the number of biclusters, which is also the true number of row clusters.

 Having selected $k=4$ as the number of biclusters, we again apply our algorithm with three different $\lambda$ values: 0, 0.1 and 1.
-We also apply KM, PL, and SBC, with the number of row clusters set to 4.
+We also apply KM, PL, SBC, and HSC, with the number of row clusters set to 4.
 All other settings of the biclustering algorithms are the same as in the first and second application.

 The sample misclassification rates are reported in Table \ref{tab:prostate}.
 In this case, we see that AKM with $\lambda = 0.1$ and $\lambda = 1$ achieve the smallest sample misclassification rate of 0.4239.
-AKM with $\lambda = 0$ has a sample misclassification rate of 0.5217, which is slightly worse than PL but better than SBC and KM.
-This result once again demonstrates our algorithm's ability to achieve better performance at clustering samples on gene expression data sets compared to other related biclustering algorithms such as KM, PL, and SBC.
+AKM with $\lambda = 0$ has a sample misclassification rate of 0.5217, which is slightly worse than PL but better than SBC, KM, and HSC.
+This result once again demonstrates our algorithm's ability to achieve better performance at clustering samples on gene expression data sets compared to other biclustering algorithms such as KM, PL, SBC, and HSC.